 Our recent trip to Tasmania was…well…UNFORGETTABLE!
-Between the rolling pastures peppered with farm animals, rugged remote wilderness, lush green rainforests, vibrant cities, and an exciting arts and food scene, Tasmania really does have all the ingredients for a perfect trip.
-The travel experts (the folks at Lonely Planet) agree, naming it one of the Best in Travel Regions for 2015, yet for some reason, international travelers and local Australians often forego this island state.
+Between the rolling pastures peppered with farm animals, rugged, remote wilderness, lush green rainforests, vibrant cities, and exciting arts and food scene, Tasmania really does have all the ingredients for a perfect trip.
+The travel experts (the folks at Lonely Planet) agree, naming it one of the Best in Travel Regions for 2015, yet for some reason, international travellers and local Australians often forgo this island state.

 1. Cataract Gorge, Launceston

 The Gorge is an urban oasis for “Launie” residents.
-It is a perfect place for a swim or a weekend picnic with the family or friends offering a beautiful backdrop of stunning cliffs looking down onto South Esk River.
+It is a perfect place for a swim or a weekend picnic with the family or friends, offering a beautiful backdrop of stunning cliffs looking down onto South Esk River.
 A leisurely walk around the First Basin of the Gorge and the river took us approximately 2-3 hours.

-2. Walls of Jerusalem National Park
+2. Walls Of Jerusalem National Park

 3. Cradle Mountain/Lake St Clair National Park